shaydulislam/Shaydul-mywebclass-agile-docs/documentation/templates/theme/theme_template.md

-# Webclass Title: How To Play Football
+# How To Play Football

 **Project Objectives:** To teach people how to properly play the sport of Footbal with proper skill, rule, and safety.